PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 Note that git does provide provenance but is not suitable for large data files.
-And even though Docker may provide reproducible binary blobs, it is quite hard to verify what is in them, i.e., there is a trust issue, and it is usually impossible to recreate them exactly——the core of the reproducibility issue.
+And even though Docker may provide reproducible binary blobs, it is quite hard to verify what is in them, i.e., there is a trust issue, and it is usually impossible to recreate them exactly—the core of the reproducibility issue.
 We can do better than this.